 Materials: Poster board, artificial flower heads, hot glue gun

-Coffee filter experiment: Before creating the tie-dye flower, encourage your child to make predictions about what might happen as the food color touches the coffee filter.
+Before creating the tie-dye flower, encourage your child to predict what might happen as the food color touches the coffee filter.

-Sunflower life cycle: Use the I Can Grow a Flower book to discuss the life cycle of a sunflower.
-Spend ten minutes or so talk about the smaller details of growing a flower from start to finish.
+Use the I Can Grow a Flower book to discuss the life cycle of a sunflower.
+Spend ten minutes or so talking about the smaller details of growing a flower from start to finish.
 Check your child’s level of understanding by asking questions about what they see in the book.

 Materials: I Can Grow a Flower by DK publishers

-Growing a flower: Introduce your child to the experimentation process by growing a few flowers!
-First, brainstorm with your child about the ideal conditions to grow a flower and then help them set up an experiment to test those theories.
+Introduce your child to the experimentation process by growing a few flowers!
+First, brainstorm with your child about the ideal conditions to grow a flower, and then help them set up an experiment to test those theories.
 For example, you could grow a flower by the window for natural light and in the basement with no light and observe what happens in a couple of weeks.